theolvq/weather-app/README.md

-# Getting Started with Create React App
+# Weather App

+This app uses the OpenWeather API and is built with React and Tailwind css.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).